bkloppenborg/bkloppenborg.github.io/_posts/2019-06-15-restic-backup-linux-clients.md

     [Install]
     WantedBy=timers.target

+Check the files for correctness using:

+    systemd-analyze --user verify restic-weekly.service
+    systemd-analyze --user verify restic-weekly.timer

+This should return without error (note that Ubuntu 18.04 ships with `systemd` 237 which will always return a "Attempted to remove disk file system, and we can't allow that.")

-Copy files to the `~/.config/systemd/user/` directory and enable them
+Copy files to the `~/.config/systemd/user/` directory, enable, and start the timer

     mkdir -p ~/.config/systemd/user/
     cp restic-weekly.* ~/.config/systemd/user/
     systemctl --user enable restic-weekly.timer
+    systemctl --user start restic-weekly.timer

-Test that the service works by starting the job using `systemctl`:
+Ensure that the timer will be scheduled using `systemctl`:

-    systemctl --user start restic-weekly@.service
+    systemctl --user list-timers --all
+    NEXT                         LEFT     LAST                         PASSED     UNIT                ACTIVATES
+    Mon 2019-06-17 00:00:00 MDT  13h left Mon 2019-06-10 00:00:40 MDT  6 days ago restic-weekly.timer restic-weekly.service

-and check the status of the backup using `systemctl` as well:
+To check the status of the backup in the future, use `systemctl` as well:

-    systemctl --user status restic-weekly@.service
+    systemctl --user status restic-weekly.service

 ## Automation using systemd user-mode timers/services (system)